Course Listings

 Urban history of 20th century cities in the Americas and Europe.
 Examines the modern city as ecological and production system, its form and built environment, questions of housing and segregation, uneven urban development, the fragmentation of urban society and space.
 Course materials draw on cities in the Americas and Europe.
 General Education Requirement: Historical Studies (HIS).
 General Education Requirement: Social Analysis (SOC).

-HIST BC2980 World Migration.
-3 points.
+HIST BC2980 WORLD MIGRATION.
+3.00 points.

 Overview of human migration from pre-history to the present.
-Sessions on classical Rome; Jewish diaspora; Viking, Mongol, and Arab conquests; peopling of New World, European colonization, and African slavery; 19th-century European mass migration; Chinese and Indian diasporas; resurgence of global migration in last three decades, and current debates.
+Sessions on classical Rome; Jewish diaspora; Viking, Mongol, and Arab conquests; peopling of New World, European colonization, and African slavery; 19th-century European mass migration; Chinese and Indian diasporas; resurgence of global migration in last three decades, and current debates

 HIST BC3062 Medieval Economic Life and Thought ca 1000 to 1500.
 4 points.